Content Strategy Essentials for Product Launch Success

 Figure 1: Consider building a Buyer/Content Matrix for your next product launch.
 The Matrix maps technology buyers’ questions for each sales stage to content that answers them.
 It’s a useful tool for building high-value launch content that helps buyers know, like, and trust your company.
 Download a Buyer/Content Matrix template to customize for your next launch at http://www.kimgusta.com/pragmatic

 Building the Buyer/Content Matrix

 Step 1: Conduct Buyer Research

-To build the Buyer/Content Matrix, start with the activity Pragmatic Marketing recommends all product marketers do regularly: in-depth, ongoing buyer research such as Win/Loss interviews and informational interviews.
+To build the Buyer/Content Matrix, start with the activity Pragmatic Institute recommends all product marketers do regularly: in-depth, ongoing buyer research such as Win/Loss interviews and informational interviews.

 The goal is to understand your 1 or 2 key buyers extremely well, including their buying process and concerns at each sales stage.
 The more deeply you understand their questions and concerns, the more on target your content will be.

 - What circumstances will cause them to look for a solution like yours?

 - What will drive them to change the status quo?